 Influence decision makers and support policymakers to respond

 Approach in action: WRA Nigeria established a clear national standard of practice for respectful maternity care embedding it into all levels of the health system, making Nigeria the first country to officially institute it as a standard of practice.

 Convene and catalyze action from governments, community organizations and individuals to drive change.

 Approach in action: In 2019, White Ribbon Alliance launched the global What Women Want campaign, mobilizing 1.2 million responses worldwide.
 Advocacy strategies are now being developed based on women’s self-articulated needs.

-Get inspired by White Ribbon Alliance Changemakers!
+Get inspired by the voices of White Ribbon Alliance!
 (More Changemakers featured every week)

 — Theresa Shaver, Changemaker